 Dry eye syndrome can affect anyone, but you're more likely to have it if you are at least 50 years old, wear contact lenses, are vitamin A-deficient or have an autoimmune disease like lupus, per the National Eye Institute.

 Fix it: If you are waking up with dry eyes, Dr. Andreoli encourages you to make an appointment with your local ophthalmologist to get to the bottom of it.
-Home remedies can include using a lubricating ointment before bed (such as those listed above) and washing your eyelids with a mild skin soap and hot water before going to sleep.
+Home remedies can include using a lubricating ointment before bed (such as those listed above).

 3. You Have Conjunctivitis